purduehackers/evergreen/engineering/passports/id/DESIGN_DOC.md

 	- Easy to implement
 - Usable in a secure manner when necessary, configurable on a per-client basis
   - Some site could require 2FA for all sign ins and force users without it to add it before continuing
+  - Use either TOTP or Webauthn (https://github.com/kanidm/webauthn-rs)
 - Store passport data and manage which one is active for each user
 - A user management interface
 - Metrics and event logging (metrics exportable to some TBD software, events with a webhook)
   - Exact contents of metrics and event logging to be determined later
 - Groups API (allows any application with the `user:read` scope to query a user's groups and take action on them)
-- Future: Policies system, execute python code on certain events (ex. on:login, on:logout, on:usermanage) to modify data or deny request
+- Future: Hook system, execute python code on certain events (ex. on:login, on:logout, on:usermanage) to modify data or deny request

 ### Non-Goals